CogentRoleplayCommunity/FogentRoleplay/src/Magic/Fellcraft/Fellcraft.md

 Due to their monstrous ancestry, Fellkind carries Ichor, the potential energy found monster blood in their veins as well.
 All of Fellcraft derives it's power from Ichor.
 Fellkin are able to express their dormant genes, mimicking the terrifying genetic abilities of their monstrous ancestors.
 These abilities can often entail rather grotesque restructuring of the user's physiology.
 Fellcraft takes training, practice, and study to master, leading most Fellkin never follow the path of mastering Fellcraft.

-- Magic Resource: Ichor
+- Magic Name: Fellcraft
-- Magic Vocation: Fellkin
+- Magic Vocation Name: Fellkin
-- Magic Skills: Blazecraft, Mindcraft, Electrocraft, ect...
+- Magic Vocation Governing Attributes: STR, RFX, INT
-- Cantrip: Trick
+- Magic Resource Name: Ichor
-- Vocation Attributes: STR, RFX, INT
+- Cantrip Name: Trick
 - Governing Core Skill: Endurance
-- Spell: Fellweave
+- Spell Name: FellWeave

 ### Silverburn